cypherglassdotcom/windshield/README.md

 ![Cypherglass WINDSHIELD](https://github.com/cypherglassdotcom/windshield/raw/master/banner.png "Cypherglass WINDSHIELD")

-WINDSHIELD is A dashboard tool for monitoring internal Block Producer infrastructure.
+WINDSHIELD is a dashboard tool for monitoring internal Block Producer infrastructure.
 This tool was designed to run inside a Block Producer’s firewall.
 With access to all the BP’s internal nodes, it will alert the BP to issues with their nodes that might not otherwise be apparent.

 ## List of Alerting Functionality